AbiDHussen/SimpleCounterGame/README.md

-# CounterApp 🎮
+# CounterGame 🎮

-A simple counter app built with Unity.
+A simple counter game built with Unity.

 ## Features
 - Enter your name